Daboss-1/Chronos/README.md

 # Chronos

 Chronos is a standalone desktop application for FRC teams on macOS and Windows.
 Built with Electron and React, it connects directly to your robot over NetworkTables 4 (NT4) and replaces the default Shuffleboard/SmartDashboard workflow with a structured, stage-driven match flow, real-time telemetry panels, keybind-based robot control, match recording, and offline log replay.
+Check out the vendordep backend here to start developing today: https://github.com/Daboss-1/ChronosBackend/

-Chronos works with any FRC team's robot — configure your robot's address in the settings panel and start driving.
+Chronos works with any FRC team's robot.
+Configure your robot's address in the settings panel and start driving.

 ---